-Steps: 5 ports will be used.
-The first port inserted will be the 12mm port above the bellybutton (umbilicus).
-The insufflation tubing will be attached, and a 30 degree laparoscope will be inserted.
-Two 5mm ports will be placed.
-One of these 5mm ports is for liver retraction (with the use of a liver retractor.)
-The other 5mm port is for additional retraction.
-The other two ports will be 12mm ports for grasping and dissection.
+The first step of the procedure involves placing five ports.
+The initial port, a 12mm port, will be placed above the bellybutton for the laparoscope insertion.
+The insufflation tubing will then be attached, and a 30-degree laparoscope will be inserted.
+Two 5mm ports will be placed; one for liver retraction with the use of a liver retractor and the other for additional retraction.
+The remaining two ports will be 12mm ports for grasping and dissection.

-The lesser omentum is entered, and grasping instruments will be used to dissect tissue and nodes.
-The left gastric artery and vein will be ligated, possibly using clips, L hook cautery, and laparoscopic scissors.
-There will be a lot more dissection done.
+After port placement, the lesser omentum is entered, and grasping instruments are used for dissecting tissue and nodes.
+The left gastric artery and vein are then ligated, which may involve using clips, L hook cautery, and laparoscopic scissors.
+More dissection will be done as required.

 💰 We're paying for your setup pictures!